seedOnTheForestFloor/Report-WHG-To-Authorities/README.md

     Pull request stating that decision to implement the hard fork in the client used by roughly 95%+ would be defaulting to the option that benefited them the most financially.

-    default behavior of Geth to be pro-fork as per internal discussions"
+    "default behavior of Geth to be pro-fork as per internal discussions"
     Source: https://github.com/ethereum/go-ethereum/pull/2814

     In the creation, advertising, protectionism of the DAO security and taking leadership "curator" roles in the DAO there was a clear incestuous relationship between Slock.it, whos COO Stephan Tual previously worked at the Ethereum Foundation, and the members of the Ethereum Foundation.